 Concerto performances have taken Steven Osborne to play with major orchestras all over the world including the Yomuri Nippon Symphony, Deutsches Sinfonieorchester Berlin, Oslo Philharmonic, Danish National Radio, London Symphony Orchestra, BBC Symphony Orchestra, and the National Orchestra of Spain amongst others.

-His release last year dedicated to music by George Crumb and Morton Feldman has recently been nominated for a 2017 BBC Music Magazine Award.
+His release dedicated to music by George Crumb and Morton Feldman was nominated for a 2017 BBC Music Magazine Award.